F-Bossom/blossom-and-grow/README.md

 ## 🌿 Next Steps

+- 🖼️ Add the option to upload pics of your plants
-- 🖼️ Complete chibi graphics for all 7 plant families
+- 🪴 Complete chibi graphics for all 7 plant families
 - 📅 Plant care reminder notifications
 - 🌡️ Seasonal care adjustments
 - 📊 Care history charts and statistics